Joe Seddon: Early life and education

-Seddon was born in Leeds, West Yorkshire in June 1997, and was raised in a single-parent family by his mother, Catherine, who works as a speech therapist in the National Health Service.
-He grew up in Morley, a post-industrial town in West Yorkshire whose woollen industry experienced significant economic decline in the late 20th century.
-In 2018, Morley was ranked in the bottom 50% of English constituencies on the Social Mobility Index, which measures how likely a person from a disadvantaged background is to progress to a higher social status later in life.
+Seddon was born in Leeds, West Yorkshire, in June 1997 and was raised in a single-parent family by his mother, Catherine, who works as a speech therapist in the National Health Service.
+He grew up in Morley, West Yorkshire, a post-industrial town previously known for its textile and coal mining industries.
+In 2018, Morley was ranked in the bottom half of English constituencies on the Social Mobility Index, which measures how likely a person from a disadvantaged background is to progress to a higher socioeconomic status later in life.

-Seddon was educated at Westerton Primary Academy, a local state primary school in Morley, West Yorkshire.
-He then studied at Heckmondwike Grammar School, a state grammar school in Kirklees, West Yorkshire, securing 12 A*s in his GCSE exams and 4 A*s in his A-Levels.
-In his later years at school, Seddon was involved in competitive debating, where he won a number of regional and national awards and was invited to join England's National Debating Team.
+Seddon was educated at Westerton Primary Academy, a state primary school in Morley, West Yorkshire.
+He then studied at Heckmondwike Grammar School, a state grammar school in Kirklees, West Yorkshire, securing 12 A* grades at GCSE and 3 A* grades at A-level.
+In his later years at school, Seddon was involved in competitive debating, where he won a number of regional and national awards.

 Seddon has stated that, for most of his time at school, attending a prestigious university “wasn’t really on my radar”.
-It was only after a radio interviewer questioned him about applying to Oxbridge upon revealing his GCSE results live on BBC Radio Leeds that he began to entertain the possibility seriously.
+It was only after being questioned about applying to Oxbridge during a live radio interview on BBC Radio Leeds when opening his GCSE results that he began to entertain the possibility seriously.
 However, Seddon struggled to navigate the Oxbridge application process, describing the interview as “almost like arriving on a different planet”.

-Seddon was ultimately successful in receiving a place to study Philosophy, Politics, and Economics (PPE) at Mansfield College, University of Oxford, and graduated in 2018 with first class honours.
-Whilst studying at Oxford, Seddon received a £6,500 means-tested bursary from the university to fund his living costs.
-Notably, during Seddon’s final year at Oxford, not a single student from his home constituency of Morley & Outwood was admitted to study at the university.
+Seddon was ultimately successful in receiving a place to study Philosophy, Politics and Economics (PPE) at Mansfield College, Oxford, and graduated in 2018 with first-class honours.
+While studying at Oxford, Seddon received a £6,500 means-tested bursary from the university to fund his living costs.
+During Seddon’s final year at Oxford, not a single student from his home constituency of Morley & Outwood was admitted to study at the university.

 Alongside his university studies, Seddon was an occasional contributor to The Daily Telegraph, where he wrote articles about reforming Britain's higher education system.
+He also completed a summer vacation scheme at Magic Circle law firm, Slaughter and May, and turned down the offer of a training contract at the firm to instead focus on his entrepreneurial pursuits.